Pages from the book, "The Philosophy and Science of Health"--Dr.

 by law.
 The FDA has extensive Orwellian regulations that prohibit the

-use of the "cure" word to describe any competing medicine
+use of the "cure" word to describe any competing medicine or

-so frightening to the drug and orthodox medical community.
+to the drug and orthodox medical community.

 The Commercial Value of Symptoms